smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 #### Add parameters

-Only the differences from the proposal are shown below.
+Only the differences from the `Proposed solution` section are shown below.

 - StartServiceACK
 Additionally, a new parameter `autoBTConnection`, which indicates whether the HU has the BT automatic connection function, is added to `HMICapabilities`.
 SDL Core sets `autoBTCapability` to true, **if `autoBTConnection` is true.**